Residual permutation test for regression coefficient testing: Literature review

 To understand the efficiency of the proposed method in heavy tailed data, in this paper, we further provide power analysis when the noise terms follow a heavy-tailed distribution.
 In classical high-dimensional literature, due to the simplicity of theoretical analysis, existing methods usually focus on data with sharp tail bounds, such as sub-Gaussian or sub-exponential tail bounds~\citep[see, e.g.][]{Wain19}.
 However, as also discussed by \citet{SZF20}, such strong tail condition may not be reasonable in real world applications, such as neuroimaging~\citep{Eklund16}, gene expression analysis~\citep{WPL15}, and finance~\citep{Cont01}.

 Since the pioneering work by \citet{Catoni12}, the problem of extracting useful information from heavy-tailed data (or the related adversarially contaminated data) has been an active area of research in mathematical statistics and theoretical computer science literature in the past ten years~\citep{BCL13,LTMP18,LM19,SZF20,FWZ21}.
-In the high dimensional setting where we allow the dimension $p$ to grow with $n$, heavy-tailed data has been actively studied in mean estimation ~\citep{LM19,LM21}, regression coefficient estimation~\citep{Wang13,FLW17,SZF20,PJL20} and covariance matrix analysis~\citep{LT18,FWZ21}.
+When we allow the dimension $p$ to grow with $n$, heavy-tailed data has been actively studied in mean estimation ~\citep{LM19,LM21}, regression coefficient estimation~\citep{Wang13,FLW17,SZF20,PJL20} and covariance matrix analysis~\citep{LT18,FWZ21}.
 The definition of ``heavy-tail'' may vary across different articles.
-Among all the heavy tail literature, our heavy tail assumption is the same as the one in \citet{SZF20,BCL13}, which assume that the noise variables has at most a finite $(1 + t)$-th order moments for some $t \in (0,1]$ without any geometric or shape constraints.
-To our knowledge this is also the weakest heavy tail assumption studied in the literature (or at least in the high dimensional literature).
+Among all literature working with heavy-tailed noise, our assumptions are most similar to those in \citet{SZF20,BCL13}, which assume that the noise variables has at most a finite $(1 + t)$-th order moments for some $t \in (0,1]$ without any geometric or shape constraints.
+To our knowledge this is also the weakest heavy tail assumption studied in the literature.

-Nevertheless, under the context of coefficient testing, existing methods on heavy-tailed data seem still limiting.
-In this paper, we fill this gap by providing statistical power guarantee of our constructed test with heavy tail noises.
+In the context of coefficient testing, few methods have been proposed that can work with heavy-tailed data.
+We fill this gap by providing statistical power guarantees of our constructed test in the presence of heavy-tail noises.
 Our power analysis stems from our new theoretical insight on the asymptotic convergence of heavy-tailed random variables after subspace projections.
 It would be of interest if these results could be extended to understand the power of permutation-testing based hypothesis tests in other heavy-tailed scenarios.